bondjimbond/islandora_metadata_extras/README.md

 ## Development and feedback

 Pull requests are welcome, as are suggestions and use cases.
-In particular, if you have this module enabled and you are still seeing "empty" metadata elements, open a Github issue and include a URL to the object.

 ## License